nomiddleman/nomiddleman-woocommerce/README.txt

 3. Customer Thank-You Page

 == Changelog ==

+= 2.3.5 =
+* Added markup/markdown settings for each crypto

 = 2.3.4 =
 * Gateway will always show up in WooCommerce settings even if no valid cryptos exists